 IELTS Academic min. score 6,5

 Applicants whose language of instruction is stated to be English in their leaving certificate from school, university or college, can proof their knowledge of English if the graduation certificate states so.

 No. Candidates of all ages are welcome to apply.
 HFT supports life-long learning and a diverse student body.

 Yes.
 We only accept applications submitted by e-mail.

 You may provide certified copies of your documents once you arrive in Stuttgart after being admitted.

 Yes.
-The master programme is non-consecutive, You need to provide proof of at least one year of relevant professional experience gained after you finished your previous degree.
+The master programme a non-consecutive continous education programme, You need to provide proof of at least one year of relevant professional experience gained after you finished your first univeristy degree (Bachelor, Magister, Diplom or equivalent).
 The proof will be in the form of a certificate of employment or letter from your employer or employers if your experience was gained at different jobs.

-No. Your application review and the interview will be free of charge.
+No. As of March 2023 you application review and the interview will be free of charge.
 You also do not need to pay a reservation fee.
-We trust that students who make the effort to submit the application essay are genuinely interested to take the degree.
+HFT Stuttgart reserves the right to change this policy.

 Semester 1 and 2: Friday, Saturday, Sunday, Monday